PentHertz/RF-Swift/README.md

 Note: uncomment some lines in Docker files, particularly if you are using the GPU with OpenCL

+Note 2: the default tag that is used by the tool is `myrfswift:latest`.
+We will manage configuration file in the future to avoid precising it for each `run` and `exec` commands when using a non-default one.

 ### On Windows

 Use the `build-windows.bat` instead after installing all the requirements.

+## Pulling a container

+If you want to use an already built container and save more time, you can pull one docker container from our official repository: https://hub.docker.com/repository/docker/penthertz/rfswift/tags

+As an example, we'd like to pull `rfswift:bluetooth` that includes all tools from the `bluetooth.docker` file, we can use the following command:

+	sudo ./rfswift pull -i "penthertz/rfswift:bluetooth" -t myrfswift:bluetooth [...]
+	{"status":"Pulling from penthertz/rfswift","id":"bluetooth"}
+	{"status":"Digest: sha256:44b12f2be4f596d4d788f70c401ee757f80b1c85a1f91b5d4c69cb1260d49b88"}
+	{"status":"Status: Image is up to date for penthertz/rfswift:bluetooth"}

 ## Creating and running a container